 Transcranial Magnetic Stimulation (TMS) for Depression continued...

-People who get TMS must be treated four or five times a week for 4 weeks.
+People who get TMS must be treated 4 or 5 times a week for 4-6 weeks.

 Research hasn't shown whether TMS works best alone or combined with medication.
 It also has not been shown to be as effective as ECT for major depression.
 It's FDA-approved for treatment of depression and is considered safe and effective.
 A study funded by the National Institute of Mental Health concluded that active TMS treatment for 5-6 weeks seemed to have the most benefit, especially for people whose depression was mildly resistant to drug treatment.